wazo-platform/wazo-docker/README.md

 ## Troubleshooting

 - A good starting point for debugging is the `bootstrap` container log
-- To get sql prompt: `docker compose exec postgres psql -U asterisk wazo`
+- To get sql prompt: `docker compose exec postgres psql -U wazo wazo`
 - To use wazo-auth-cli: `docker compose run --entrypoint bash bootstrap`
 - To update only one service without restarting everything